-Klumpke’s palsy (also called Klumpke’s paralysis) is the result of an injury to the lower brachial plexus, a network of nerves in the neck that controls the arms.
-The palsy causes weakness and loss of motion in the arm and hand.
-Many cases of this injury are minor, and patients are often able to recover.
+Klumpke’s palsy is a type of paralysis caused by injury to the lower brachial plexus – a network of C8 and T1 nerves in the neck that controls the arms.
+The palsy causes weakness and loss of motion in the forearms and hands.

 Klumpke’s paralysis is rare, and is only seen in 2 – 4 infants out of every thousand.
 Since most children with Klumpke’s paralysis have a neuropraxia injury, it is common for patients to make a complete recovery.
 In cases where the injury is more severe, patients may experience symptoms for longer, and sometimes have lifelong disabilities.